druglogics/drabme/README.md

     synergy score number indicating how much synergistic that combination was - a more negative number means more synergistic)
-- A **model predictions** file (for every model and drug combination tested, a value: 0 = no synergy predicted, 1 = synergy predicted, NA = couldnâ€™t find attractors in either the drug combination inhibited model or in any of the two single-drug inhibited models)
+- A **model predictions** file (for every model and drug combination tested, a value: 0 = no synergy predicted, 1 = synergy predicted, NA = couldn’t find attractors in either the drug combination inhibited model or in any of the two single-drug inhibited models)